China CIF vs. FOB – How to Make the Right Choice?

 When sellers use CIF and demand compensation, they are less likely to cut corners because they deal with the other party’s goods, resulting in higher costs.

 Both CIF and FOB shipping terms have unique benefits.
-Which trading method do you choose according to your specific situation.
-Either choice is not inherently better than the other because they all have unique advantages and disadvantages.
+Which trading method you choose depends on your specific situation.
+Neither choice is inherently better than the other because they all have unique advantages and disadvantages.

-From the buyer’s point of view, CIF is a better choice in situations where is “done it for you.”
+From the buyer’s point of view, CIF is a better choice in situations where it’s “done for you.”
 Of course, choosing a CIF trade agreement also requires some flexibility in the budget.

 How to Determine What Incoterms to Use?